elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 See [upgrade docs for opendistro](migration/v0.7.x-v0.8.x/opendistro.md) for instructions for the upgrade.
 Upon init new default values will be added to your config, please update them to match your old values.
 The following options has been removed or replaced
   - `elasticsearch.tolerations` removed
   - `elasticsearch.nodeSelector` removed
   - `elasticsearch.affinity` removed
   - `elasticsearch.storageClass` replaced by `elasticsearch.dataNode.storageClass`
   - `elasticsearch.retention.kubeAuditSize` replaced by `elasticsearch.retention.kubeAuditSizeGB`
   - `elasticsearch.retention.kubeAuditAge` replaced by `elasticsearch.retention.kubeAuditAgeDays`
   - `elasticsearch.retention.kubernetesSize` replaced by `elasticsearch.retention.kubernetesSizeGB`
   - `elasticsearch.retention.kubernetesAge` replaced by `elasticsearch.retention.kubernetesAgeDays`
   - `elasticsearch.retention.otherSize` replaced by `elasticsearch.retention.otherSizeGB`
   - `elasticsearch.retention.otherAge` replaced by `elasticsearch.retention.otherAgeDays`
 - Removed unused config `global.environmentName` and added `global.clusterName` to migrate there's [this script](migration/v0.7.x-v0.8.x/migrate-config.sh)
+- To udate the password for `user-alertmanager` you'll have to re-install the chart `./bin/ck8s ops helmfile wc -l app=user-alertmanager destroy && ./bin/ck8s ops helmfile wc -l app=user-alertmanager apply`

 ### Added